Social Media Is Bad for Artists (And We All Know It)

 Social media forces you to be constantly creating β after all, your posting schedule needs to be filled and maintained with new content at all times.

-So the pressure to increase the output might lead you to create more quickly, in a haste.
+So the pressure to increase the output might lead you to create more quickly, in haste.
 For some, a little bit of pressure to create regularly might increase their productivity, but in the long run, you might run out of energy.

-When you feel pressured to constantly post, your rushed art might lose detail and precision β exactly the little bit of extra love that makes an artwork stand out.
+When you feel pressured to constantly post, your art might lose detail and precision β exactly the little bit of extra love that makes an artwork stand out.

 If you are only creating to keep up with social media, your work can lose authenticity and meaning.
 Is this truly why you are creating?
 I believe your art has a deeper message.
 Its purpose is not to keep the quick-burning engine of social media running.